Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Introduction

 \subsection{Connections with recent work}

-As a special case, the conductance approach has been successfully applied to the random-scan Gibbs sampler targeting uniform distributions over convex bodies, where quantitative convergence guarantees have been established \citep{narayanan2022mixing, laddha2023convergence}. \citet{narayanan2022mixing} establish a close coupling condition for a multi-step Metropolis-within-Gibbs scheme, where the corresponding Markov kernel updates a randomly chosen coordinate using a single step of random-walk Metropolis while keeping the others fixed.
+As a special case, the conductance approach has been successfully applied to the random-scan Gibbs sampler targeting uniform distributions over convex bodies, where quantitative convergence guarantees have been established \citep{narayanan2022mixing, laddha2023convergence, narayanan2024sampling}. \citet{narayanan2022mixing} establish a close coupling condition for a multi-step Metropolis-within-Gibbs scheme, where the corresponding Markov kernel updates a randomly chosen coordinate using a single step of random-walk Metropolis while keeping the others fixed.
 They then compare the conductance of this auxiliary Markov chain with that of the original random-scan Gibbs sampler. \citet{laddha2023convergence} take a different approach, proving a three-set isoperimetric inequality for partitions of space into axis-disjoint regions.
 This allows them to control the mixing behavior without relying on auxiliary chains.

-In our work, we extend these ideas to general target distributions and establish three-set isoperimetric inequalities that hold for arbitrary partitions.
+More recently, \citet{narayanan2024sampling} refine these results by reducing the dependence on the initialization (the ``warm start'' parameter) of the mixing time bounds from polynomial to logarithmic.
+Their approach decomposes the convex body into axis-aligned dyadic cubes and establishes an isoperimetric inequality with respect to a metric that magnifies distances near the boundary.
+The dimension dependence of their mixing time bounds can be further improved using the sharper isoperimetric inequalities of \citet{fernandez2023ell_0}.
+In this work, we develop a complementary approach for target distributions supported on $\R^d$ and establish three-set isoperimetric inequalities with respect to the Euclidean metric that hold for arbitrary partitions.
+However, it is unclear whether the results in \citet{narayanan2022mixing,laddha2023convergence,narayanan2024sampling} for sampling from convex bodies can be recovered from our framework.

 Additionally, the conductance approach has been used to establish rapid mixing of the Gibbs sampler targeting the posterior distributions in Bayesian probit, logit, and lasso regression models \citep{lee2024fast}.
 In each case, the Gibbs sampler is made tractable by augmenting the state space with latent variables.
 For such data-augmented chains, \citet{lee2024fast} show that close coupling conditions follow directly from the conditional independence structure of the posterior distribution.
-Isoperimetric inequalities are obtained via transference inequalities to a transformed Markov chain with a log-concave target.
+Isoperimetric inequalities are obtained via transference inequalities to a transformed Markov chain with a log-concave target distribution.
 Under suitable assumptions on the data-generating process, these authors then establish bounds on the mixing time that hold with high probability.

 More generally, mixing time bounds for the random-scan Gibbs sampler targeting log-smooth and strongly log-concave distributions have recently been established by \citet{ascolani2024entropy, wadia2024mixing}.
 In particular, \citet{ascolani2024entropy} prove that the random-scan Gibbs sampler contracts in relative entropy and provide a sharp characterization of the contraction rate.
 Their approach relies on triangular transport maps to decompose relative entropy into coordinate-wise terms. \citet{wadia2024mixing} follow a similar approach to \citet{laddha2023convergence}, deriving a three-set isoperimetric inequality for partitions of space into axis-disjoint regions in the setting of general log-smooth and strongly log-concave distributions.
 The key insight behind their approach is that such distributions are approximately uniform on small enough domains.
 Both proof strategies rely heavily on the log-smoothness and log-concavity of $\pi$, so it is unclear whether they can be extended to more general settings, such as when the target distribution satisfies a Poincaré or log-Sobolev inequality.